Three Orthogonal Planes And Three Orthogonal Axes

 Master Transformations

 Understanding how to transform objects between different coordinate systems is crucial.
 Transformations include translations, rotations, and scaling.
-Mastering these transformations will allow you to manipulate objects in three-dimensional space and to align them with other objects or coordinate systems.
+But mastering these transformations will allow you to manipulate objects in three-dimensional space and to align them with other objects or coordinate systems.
 Linear algebra, particularly matrix operations, provides the mathematical tools for efficiently performing these transformations.

 Practice with Software Tools